Medina

 Highlights

-- Al-Masjid an-Nabawi (Prophet's Mosque)
+- Al-Masjid an-Nabawi (Prophetenmoschee)

-- Jannat al-Baqi Cemetery
+- Jannat al-Baqi-Friedhof

 - Dar Al Madinah Museum